AgaWStanczak/Eduweb-Front-end/README.md

 # Eduweb-Front-end
-repository created to do some exercise in Eduweb courses
+repository created to do some practice exercise from Eduweb courses